 Does University of San Francisco accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-University of San Francisco accepts International Baccalaureate credits (IB) creditsand Advanced Placement (AP) credits.
+✅ University of San Francisco accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of San Francisco?

-No, University of San Francisco is test optional, so you can decide if you want to to send your ACT or SAT scores.
-If your scores are higher than the school's average, you may want to send them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, University of San Francisco is test optional, so you can decide whether or not to send your standardized test scores.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is University of San Francisco's acceptance rate?

-University of San Francisco's acceptance rate is [rate]%.
+✅ University of San Francisco has an acceptance rate of 71%.

 What is the early decision acceptance rate at University of San Francisco?